blue951/merge-jpg-png/readme.md

-# Merging a jpg with a png

-I needed to be able to take an image from one of our webcams and overlay a png over top of it for third-party use.
+This takes a jpg from one of our webcams and overlays a png of our logo on top of that image for use on another site.